 (B) The content of the cup is called the living water.
 The same water Jesus offered to the woman at the well, (John 4:1-14)

 (C) Anyone that calls upon the name of the Lord Jesus Christ to save him from his sins drinks from this cup.
 This cup of salvation never runs dry, (Psalms 23:5)

 (A) The cup of suffering and You

 Separation from God is the ultimate penalty for sin, (Genesis 3:23-24).
-Since Jesus suffered man is not deprived from God’s presence anymore, (Matthew 27:51).
-Tonight if any of you wish to know God in a personal level believe the fact that you are accepted in the eyes of God because Christ suffered separation from God on your behalf.
+Since Jesus suffered man is not deprived of God’s presence anymore, (Matthew 27:51).
+Tonight, if any of you wish to know God in a personal level, believe the fact that you are accepted in the eyes of God because Christ suffered separation from God on your behalf.